 RPA plays a crucial part in replacing the need for human power to enforce regulatory compliance.
 It also makes sure that the data is accurate and carries a complete log of changes.

 However, there is one thing that the companies must take care of while implementing Robotic Process Automation.
-That it only proves beneficial only if there are some repetitive or rule-based tasks that are to be performed.
+That it only proves beneficial only if some repetitive or rule-based tasks are to be performed.
 That means RPA is best suited in scenarios that do not demand much human judgment.